quicwg/base-drafts/draft-ietf-quic-http.md

 # Security Considerations

-The security considerations of HTTP/3 should be comparable to those of HTTP/2 with TLS.
-Note that where HTTP/2 employs PADDING frames and Padding fields in other frames to make a connection more resistant to traffic analysis, HTTP/3 can either rely on transport-layer padding or employ the reserved frame and stream types discussed in {{frame-grease}} and {{stream-grease}}.
+The security considerations of HTTP/3 should be comparable to those of HTTP/2 with TLS; the considerations from Section 10 of {{!HTTP2}} apply in addition to those listed here.

 When HTTP Alternative Services is used for discovery for HTTP/3 endpoints, the security considerations of {{!ALTSVC}} also apply.

+## Traffic Analysis

+Where HTTP/2 employs PADDING frames and Padding fields in other frames to make a connection more resistant to traffic analysis, HTTP/3 can either rely on transport-layer padding or employ the reserved frame and stream types discussed in {{frame-grease}} and {{stream-grease}}.
+These methods of padding produce different results in terms of the granularity of padding, the effect of packet loss and recovery, and how an implementation might control padding.

+## Frame Parsing

 Several protocol elements contain nested length elements, typically in the form of frames with an explicit length containing variable-length integers.
 This